mattermost/docs/source/install/troubleshooting.rst

 If neither of the above steps help resolve the issue, please open a new topic `in the Mattermost forums <https://forum.mattermost.org/>`__ for further troubleshooting.

-System Console settings revert to previous values after saving
+System Console Settings Revert to Previous Values after Saving
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you try to save a System Console page and notice that the settings revert to previous values, your ``config.json`` file may have a permissions issue.

 Check that the ``config.json`` file is owned by the same user as the process that runs the Mattermost server.
-If not, change the owner to be the mattermost user and restart the server.
+If not, change the owner to be the Mattermost user and restart the server.

-Mattermost can't connect to LDAP/AD server
+Mattermost Can't Connect to LDAP/AD Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 LDAP and Active Directory troubleshooting can be found on `this page. <https://docs.mattermost.com/deployment/sso-ldap.html#troubleshooting-faq>`__